"My patients brought me so close to the reality of human life that I could not help learning essential things from them." - Carl Jung, 1962, p.145

 For New Readers and those who think they've read almost everything:

 The Jung Reader, by David Tacey

-He; She; and We, by Robert Johnson
+He; She; We; and Inner Work, and other titles by Robert Johnson

-The Drama of the Gifted Child (or The Drama of Being a Child), and The body never lies, by Alice Miller
+The Drama of the Gifted Child (or The Drama of Being a Child), and The Body Never Lies, by Alice Miller

 Blessings on your continued journey,